kawaharas/Climate-Research-Instruction-Tuning-Dataset-and-LoRA-Adapter/README.md

 ---

-## Notes

-- The dataset contains texts derived from research papers and assessment reports published by the above institutions.
-  Copyright remains with the original authors and organizations.
-- This repository is provided **to promote transparency and reproducibility in academic research**;
-  **commercial use is strictly prohibited**.
-- Users should verify and evaluate model outputs before citation or publication.

----

 ## License Information

 Please note that the dataset and the LoRA adapter provided in this repository are distributed under different licenses.
 By downloading or using these resources, you agree to abide by their respective terms.